nkmnhan/IdentityServer4.Study/README.md

 ## Run the applications
-Go to [http://localhost:5002](http://localhost:5002) then login with default account.
+Go to [http://localhost:5002](http://localhost:5002) then login with the default account.

 >The default users are alice/bob, password: Pass123$